f4exb/sdrangel/plugins/channel/udpsrc/readme.md

 <h3>12: Boost</h3>

-Amplifies the signal from the input passband signal before processing.
+Amplifies the input passband signal before processing.
 The level of amplification is the log2 of the amplification factor applied therefore it varies from 0 dB (0) to +30 dB (3) in 10 dB steps.

 <h3>13: Audio volume</h3>